JannikNordmeyer/scaling-app/README.md

 in the same way as described earlier.

 Selecting "Display Statistics" from the attribute menu opens a tab at the bottom right that can display the distribution of the values in various modes.
-This tab allows for the definition of a custom order on the values, and can distribute the values into intervals.
+This tab allows for the definition of a custom order on the values under the "Custom Order" tab.
+In the "Expanded Histogram" tab, the values can be distributed into interval.
+This only works if the ordering is set to "Numeric" in the dropdown menu below.

 General Functions: